 I love cardigans, but there are also many cute hospital robes for new moms out there now.
 If I ever had a third, I would opt for a cute robe like these here.

-The hospital will most likely provide you with toiletries of everything you need.
+The hospital will most likely provide you with toiletries for everything you need.
 The only thing I would recommend bringing is your brush and dry shampoo.
 I’m obsessed with this dry shampoo.

 I didn’t feel like taking a shower to wash my hair, but freshening up with dry shampoo made me feel like a new person.